The Dress (1996 film): Plot

-The Dress is a tale filled with sex, violence, misery, comedy and drama as it follows the life of a dress and parade of lives.
-Conceived under a cloud of frustration and despair by the dressmaker, the dress becomes a wheel of misfortune in extraordinary sequence of events that envelopes both the dress and those fatefully drawn into its universe.
-An aloof artist, a school girl, an unfulfilled maid, a borderline train conductor and a broken business executive, all become involuntary players in a macabre game of tag.
+The Dress is a tale filled with sex, violence, misery, comedy, and drama as it follows the life of a dress and parade of lives.
+Conceived under a cloud of frustration and despair by the dressmaker, the dress becomes a wheel of misfortune in an extraordinary sequence of events that envelopes the dress and those fatefully drawn into its universe.
+An aloof artist, a schoolgirl, an unfulfilled maid, a borderline train conductor and a broken business executive, all become involuntary players in a macabre game of tag.
 No one who comes in contact with the dress until it reaches its destination.